pubkey/rxdb/docs-src/docs/rx-database.md

 await myDatabase.remove();
 // database instance is now gone

-// NOTICE: You can also clear a database without removing its instance import { removeRxDatabase } from 'rxdb';
+// You can also clear a database without removing its instance import { removeRxDatabase } from 'rxdb';
 removeRxDatabase('mydatabasename', 'localstorage');
 ```